Welcome to the History Department

 Key Stage 3

-History is delivered to all year groups at Key Stage Three, focussing mainly on developing the causation and source analysis skills along with knowledge of Britain’s past from 1066 to the Second World War.
-Students in Year 9 also learn about the Holocaust.
+History is delivered through two lessons a week for all year 7 and 8 groups, focussing mainly on developing the causation and source analysis skills along with knowledge of Britain’s past from 1066 to the Second World War.
+Students at the end of year 8 also learn about the Holocaust.
 This emotionally demanding unit is delivered with specialist input from the RE department who also help to deliver lessons.

 Schemes of Work Key Stage 3